phocks/phocks.github.io/_posts/2020-07-20-a-free-google-server-forever.md

 And that's about it for now.
 Enjoy your free server forever!

+> If this post helped you please consider <a href="https://github.com/sponsors/phocks">sponsoring me</a> on GitHub.

 ---

 *ps.
 I may update this page with more detailed instructions later if people want me to.
 Also NOTE: Even though you can run this server for free, Google may charge if you go over certain ["free tier" limits](https://cloud.google.com/free) etc so just keep a lookout for that in the terms and conditions...*